-Learn more about medical administration degree programs and career paths through the latest installment of the "What Should I Do With My Life" video blog series.
+Learn more about medical administration certificate programs and career paths through the latest installment of the "What Should I Do With My Life" video blog series.
 This video features the Director of the School of Health Sciences at Rasmussen College, who will walk through what to expect as a medical administration student and in-field practitioner.

 Allie: Hi.
 I'm Allie Gray Freeland.
 And I am the host of Rasmussen College's newest series, What Should I Do with my Life?
 So in this series, we'll talk about key career and educational paths in health sciences.
 So today I'm here with Lorrie Laurin, who is the director of the School of Health Sciences.
 All right.
 So let's get down to basics.
 What exactly is medical administration?